Updated: May 10

 There are many self-help and professional resources that can assist you if you're wanting to change your thoughts, feelings, and behaviors.
 Here are a few ways to find help:

 Reach out to a local or telehealth therapist in your state who practices CBT.
 Many therapists offer local sessions, or are currently providing therapy online.
 Look for a therapist licensed in your state.
 Ask about their experience and success with CBT.

 Use self-help resources to practice the steps of CBT, such as the questions above.
-My recently published book also includes the steps and questions specific to healing from recent trauma and PTSD.
-Check out PTSD Quest here on Amazon.

 What are Supplements to CBT?